UCL-NIMH Joint Doctoral Training Program in Neuroscience

 How can I arrange housing in Bethesda and London?

-Students frequently find housing on referrals from fellow students or via internet sites such as HousingAnywhere.com.
-More information regarding housing during the visit at UCL can be found on the UCL Accommodation webpage.
+Generally, students tend to find housing on referrals from fellow students or via personal searching on internet sites.
+More information on UCL housing can be found on the UCL Accommodation page or by contacting the UCL Accommodation team directly at email@example.com.

 Does the NIH have a graduate student activities office?

-Many of the NIH Institutes have Training Offices which also provide numerous career and professional development workshops and seminars as well as career guidance.
-See Intramural Institute Training Contacts for more information.
+Many of the NIH institutes have Training Offices which also provide numerous career and professional development workshops and seminars as well as career guidance.
+Please visit the Intramural Training Office Program Contacts for more information.

 Students accepted into the UCL-NIMH Program will be invited and are welcome to attend Career and Professional Development Seminars and Workshops that are offered by the NIMH IRP Office of Fellowship Training.